-We understand how tough it can be to manage the extra strain on a relationship that a brain tumour diagnosis can cause.
 Our free counselling service is here to support you, whether you just want to check in to help keep your relationship on track or you feel like you’re really struggling.
 And you can access it as an individual or as a couple – it’s up to you.

 So if you want support with your relationship, have questions, or simply need a listening ear, contact our Support and Information team today to speak to someone about whether relationship counselling could be right for you.

 You can also find out more about our Relationship Counselling Service in the FAQs below or register your interest using our online form.